 - Did they approach you and suggest using crypto?

 It's extremely important to understand that cryptocurrency withdrawals are irreversible and cannot be reclaimed or recovered once sent.

 Say your boyfriend, girlfriend or fiancée asks you to send them crypto to help them pay for something: pause to think that crypto is not yet widely accepted as a payment method.
 For example: they told you that they want to come visit you, but need money for a plane ticket.
 Does the airline accept crypto?
 Probably not.

 If you’re sure you want to invest but aren’t great with technology and someone has offered to help you by remotely operating your computer, stop.
 Please do not ever let someone else operate your computer remotely.
 It may sound easier, but it’s extremely dangerous.
 Programs like Anydesk or Teamviewer give others complete control over your computer

 If you have any doubts, or if you feel the slightest bit uncertain about something, you can always reach out to our team for help and guidance.
-Even if you feel silly about it, we are here to help!
-You can reach us at firstname.lastname@example.org or by using our request form.
+Need more help?
+Get in touch with our team.